-Students wishing to withdraw officially from the University should obtain the form entitled Request for Semester Withdrawal from the Records Office.
-Students are responsible for completing an exit interview with the dean of their major, obtaining the required signatures, and returning the form to the Records Office for final action.
+Students wishing to withdraw officially from the University may obtain the form entitled Request for Semester Withdrawal from the Records Office or withdraw on VIP.
 Students who stop attending the University without following the withdrawal procedure will receive an F for each course which may prejudice any future attempt to reenter the University.